gl1tterbomb/gl1tterbomb/README.md

 ngh Roleplay.
 I rarely do role-playing and play as characters, but I still like and miss them.

-animals and aquatic animals! like lions, sea bunnies, sharks,
+I am an animal and an aquatic lover!
+I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and other!

 bee and puppycat